ollop/gevakub/Reading in VR/README.md

 <img src="teaser.PNG" width="1000">

 The file <a href="ReadingInVRData.csv">ReadingInVRData.csv</a> contains the subjective and objective data collected within the study.
 See more details in the <a href="reading-in-vr-the-effect-of-text-presentation-type-and-location.pdf">paper</a>.

+<i>Rzayev, R., Ugnivenko, P., Graf, S., Schwind, V., & Henze, N. (2021, May).
+Reading in VR: The Effect of Text Presentation Type and Location.
+In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (pp. 1-10).</i>